harshith-eth/quant-bot/README.md

 ### 🆘 Getting Help

-- **Discord Support**: `warp_zara`
+- **GitHub Issues**: Bug reports and feature requests
 - **Documentation**: Comprehensive guides and examples
-- **Community**: Active trading community and discussions
+- **Community Forums**: Technical discussions and troubleshooting

 ### 🐛 Reporting Issues

 1. **📊 Gather Information**: Set `LOG_LEVEL=debug` for detailed logs
 2. **📝 Document Problem**: Include error messages and configuration
-3. **📞 Contact Support**: Reach out via Discord with details
+3. **📞 Submit Issue**: Create a detailed GitHub issue with logs and configuration

 ### 🚀 Feature Requests

 We welcome suggestions for new features and improvements.
-Contact our team via Discord to discuss your requirements.
+Please submit feature requests through GitHub Issues with detailed descriptions and use cases.

 ## 📜 Legal & Compliance